 Volunteers also help at the Rescue Centre with walking the dogs.
 Volunteers need to be 16 or over.
 There is a simple registration process – please bring some photo ID.
 Dog walking is during the opening hours from 10.30am to 2pm, six days a week.
 Dog walking does not need to be on a regular basis.
 Please call on the day you would like to walk after 9am.
 The Rescue Centre is closed on Wednesdays.
 Those under 16 can accompany an adult who is registered to dog walk but the adult must hold the lead and be in charge of the dog at all times.
 Please advise in advance of any special needs as all dog walking is off site.
 If you feel you could spare some time to volunteer, please Contact Us.
 AT THIS TIME WE ARE OVERSUBSCRIBED AND ARE NOT TAKING FURTHER APPLICATIONS.

-There are limited opportunities for work experience but we do need plenty of notification.
+There are limited opportunities for work experience but we do need plenty of notification and people need to be sixteen or over.
 Please email email@example.com or telephone the Rescue Centre on 01296 623885.